merchise/xotl.tools/docs/source/xoutil/dim.rst

 .. module:: xoutil.dim

 The name 'dim' is a short of dimension.
-We borrow it from the topic "dimensional analysis", even though the scope of this module is less ambitious.
+We borrow it from the topic `dimensional analysis`_, even though the scope of this module is less ambitious.

 This module is divided in two major parts: meta-definitions and applications.